Fort Collins Chapter 7 Bankruptcy Attorney

 With over a decade of experience practicing in this area of the law, I am the Fort Collins Chapter 7 bankruptcy attorney you can trust with your case.
 I understand how overwhelming and emotional the process can be, and I am here to help if you are considering going down this path.
 I strive to educate my clients of their options while protecting their rights and best interests.

 Not every individual is eligible to file for Chapter 7 bankruptcy.
-If you do not qualify for Chapter 7, you may still qualify for another type of bankruptcy.

 You could be ineligible for chapter 7 if:

 - You have a high income.
 To qualify for Chapter 7 bankruptcy, you must pass a means test.
 The means test measures your disposable income to determine if you can make meaningful payments toward your debt.
 Generally, the higher your monthly disposable income, the less likely you are to be eligible to file for Chapter 7 bankruptcy.

 - You have previously filed for Chapter 7 or Chapter 13 bankruptcy.
 You cannot file for Chapter 7 bankruptcy if you already filed Chapter 7 within the past eight years and your debt was discharged.
 You will also be ineligible if you filed Chapter 13 bankruptcy within the past six years and your debt was discharged.